-There is a maintenance schedule for oil changes, brake and pad changes, air filters, that are dynamically programmed into the vehicle.
+There is a maintenance schedule for oil changes, brake and pad changes, air filters, that are dynamically programmed into the vehicle, as well as major service reminders along the way.
 As you drive it, it learns your habits and is able to predict when these items are coming due.
+This is your new standard of care, with computer-learning routine services.
 Then there are other services like rotating and balancing tires that you will have to keep an eye on yourself.

 Here’s the thing: You really do need to understand your vehicle.
 While BMW makes certain that every 3 Series comes off the line meeting specific standards, no two vehicles are identical, and no two drivers are the same.
-So if you feel your car pulling to one side over the other consistently, or hear differences in how the engine revs or how the transmission engages, then you know that you need to bring it in.
-This is especially true once your vehicle is outside of your factory maintenance and warranty coverages, and we service many happy vehicles that have seen 10+ years on the road with even happier owners.
+So if you feel your car pulling to one side over the other consistently, or hear differences in how the engine revs or how the transmission engages, then you know that you need to bring it in to our service facility.
+This is especially true once your vehicle is outside of your factory warranty (or extended warranties) and maintenance coverages, and we service many happy vehicles that have seen 10+ years on the road with even happier owners.

-We want to take a look at these dynamic service costs and show you how often they should be done and how much you can reasonably expect to be charged for it.
+We want to take a look at service schedules and dynamic service costs and show you how often they should be done and what reasonable price you can expect to be charged for it.

 We recommend oil changes twice a year, or every 5,000 miles, depending on the condition and age of your vehicle.
 When you bought your BMW, you may have been told that oil changes for that type of vehicle were higher than most.
 Owners of non-European or luxury cars can get away with oil and filter changes for about $40.
 But the average cost for BMW 328i oil change, for instance, is between $135 and $175, says Repair Pal.
 Some estimates place this higher, up to $250.
 While that can certainly be the case, BMW of Escondido is now providing three years worth of prepaid oil changes for $199 through our BMW Ultimate Care Oil Services.
 That way you can service your car on your terms, with unlimited prepaid oil service for just a single payment.
 When comparing this to an equal model Mercedes, the costs skyrocket up to $190 for a single oil change, with no equivalent option for prepaid oil changes over three years.